 $ st -A https://auth.api.rackspacecloud.com/v1.0 -U glh -K 3a25c2dc74f24c3122407a26566093c8 download test_container largefile.iso largefile.iso

-You can list the segments, and download them separately if you want:
+Alternatively, you can list the segments and download them separately:

 $ st -A https://auth.api.rackspacecloud.com/v1.0 -U glh -K 3a25c2dc74f24c3122407a26566093c8 list test_container_segments largefile.iso/1300906481.0/10485760/00000000 largefile.iso/1300906481.0/10485760/00000001 largefile.iso/1300906481.0/10485760/00000002 largefile.iso/1300906481.0/10485760/00000003 largefile.iso/1300906481.0/10485760/00000004 largefile.iso/1300906481.0/10485760/00000005 largefile.iso/1300906481.0/10485760/00000006 largefile.iso/1300906481.0/10485760/00000007 largefile.iso/1300906481.0/10485760/00000008 largefile.iso/1300906481.0/10485760/00000009